 As I mentioned, there is data being passed through the Ethernet connection but I cannot view or change the network settings.
 It seems the network adapter in the printer has either failed outright or the printer firmware has lost touch with reality...

-Look at the instructions in the Dell 968 Printer Manual.
-It expalins the setup procedure.
+Look at the instructions in the Dell 968 Printer Manual.<ADMIN NOTE: Broken link has been removed from this post by Dell> It expalins the setup procedure.
 Make sure your wireless router is NOT using Mac address filtering or it will not connect.

 Unfortunately the settings described in the printer manual cannot be accessed.
 Any attempt to alter network settings results in the error "a network connection is in progress.
 Please try again later."